DIY Mini Confetti Print Cakes

 DIY Mini Confetti Print Cakes by top Houston lifestyle blogger Ashley Rose of Sugar and Cloth #recipe #diy #cake #entertaining #parties

-6 — For the gold pieces, wait until the icing candies are completely dry.
-Then, brush a handful of them with gold cake paint or luster dust.
+For the gold pieces, brush the reserved icing candies with gold cake paint or luster dust after the icing candies are dry.

 DIY Mini Confetti Print Cakes by top Houston lifestyle blogger Ashley Rose of Sugar and Cloth #recipe #diy #cake #entertaining #parties